vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 ![hortonworks-connected-data-platforms](assets/HDF_secure_data_collection.png)

 As data is coming in from the edge, it is collected, curated and analyzed in real-time, on premise or in the cloud using the HDF framework.
 You can also convert the your Data-In-Motion into Data-At-Rest with the HDP framework.
 HDP allows you to store, manage and perform further analytics.

 In order for HDF to send data into HDP, both sandboxes need to be set up to communicate with each other.
-If you would like to know more about the deployment of the CDA architecture check out the [Sandbox Deployment and Install Guide](https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/) under the **Advanced Topic**.
+If you would like to know more about the deployment of CDA check out the [Sandbox Deployment and Install Guide](https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/) under the **Advanced Topic**.
 When CDA is enabled a script internal to the Sandbox takes into account what base you started with and calls on the Docker daemon to instantiate the image of the complementing Sandbox flavour (e.g. HDP installs HDF, and HDF installs HDP).

 In the image below we used HDP as our base and launched the initialization script for CDA as you can see all the needed components for HDF are being loaded into a new container: